samuelfernandofs/samuel.fernando/index.md

 ## In Media Vita

-My personal blog where I write about psychoanalysis, mind and philosophy
+My personal blog where I write about psychoanalysis, mind and philosophy.